likith-raj-k/Fitness_Trainer_Appointment_Scheduling_Website/README.md

     This project is a simple Angular application for managing customer data, including adding, viewing, and deleting customers.
 It also provides functionality for scheduling customer appointments.

-Getting Started:
+ # Getting Started:

     Follow these instructions to get a copy of the project up and running on your local machine.

-1. Prerequisites:
+# 1. Prerequisites:

-    Node.js and npm installed on your machine.
+    Node.js and npm are installed on your machine.

-2. Installing:
+# 2. Installing:

     Clone the repository to your local machine.